 Minor ailments are handled in much the same way as in a family home.
-If you have to go to hospital for any reason it is taken for granted that you will return to Abbeyfield, provided that you don’t need ongoing assistance beyond that which can be provided by visits from a home care nurse until the resident regains their independence.
+If you have to go to hospital for any reason, it is assumed that you will return to Abbeyfield, provided that you don’t need ongoing assistance beyond that which can be provided by visits from a home care nurse until you regain independence.

-Residents are responsible for furnishing their own suites and the Society furnishes the remainder of the House.
+Residents are responsible for furnishing their own suites and the Society furnishes the shared rooms of the House.